jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/about.md

 - Fix bugs.
 - Add new features.
 - Refactor and clean up codebase [little-by-little as I work on it daily](https://medium.com/@kentbeck_7670/software-design-is-human-relationships-part-2-of-3-waiters-changers-and-sufficiency-4c0bb9a08d23) ([if needed](/2020/07/31/some-legacy-code-lessons-and-resources/)).
-- Write tests, if needed,
+- Write tests, if needed <!-- ,and if I know of a way to make your software system testable if it is not yet testable.-->
+- If there is a need, I think I can teach younger developers the concepts of clean coding and clean architecture while working on your software, perhaps through pair programming, or through code reviews.

 <!--
-and if I know of a way to make your software system testable if it is not yet testable.
-- If there is a need, I think I can teach younger developers the concepts of Clean Architecture and clean coding, through pair programming perhaps.
--->

 -----

 <div class="alert alert-secondary" markdown="1">